BicentennialSoftware/scripture-sanctuary-site/README.md

   Find passages more easily by searching the text directly inside the app.

 - **Quick Navigation**
-  Move smoothly between versions, books, and chapters with intuitive controller-based controls.
+  Move smoothly between versions, books, and chapters with intuitive controls.

 - **Customizable Reading Experience**
   Adjust font size, use bold text, change themes, and fine-tune panel opacity for comfort and clarity.